npiv/joldem/README.md

 \\ "ahkd", "askh", "askc", "askd", "ackh", "acks", "ackd", "adkh", "adks", "adkc"]
 ```

 By default parse will decompose a range into it's lowest parts.
 But sometimes we may want to keep a range in a higher form.
-Say aq+ to ['aq','ak'] or even ['aqo','aqs','ako','aks']

 Ranges are represented by 3 levels of accuracy: